vinothdinakar/FoodTruck/README.md

-Node Version used - 12.13.1
+Node Version used - 12.13.1<br>
-Npm Version used - 6.12.1
+Npm Version used - 6.12.1<br>

-1) Navigate to the project folder
+1) Navigate to the project folder<br>
 2) Run the command
 >npm install
 This will install the dependencies mentioned in package.json to node_modules folder
 3) Run the command
 >node start
 This will run the application.
-The result might show up like the below.
+The result might show up like the below.<br>

-Total Number of Trucks in API data: 1000
+Total Number of Trucks in API data: 1000<br>
-Total Number of Open Trucks Available Now: 54
+Total Number of Open Trucks Available Now: 54<br>
 SNO  NAME                                                     ADDRESS
 ---  -------------------------------------------------------  --------------------
 1    Bay Area Dots, LLC                                       567 BAY ST